lucky-media/seochecker-statamic/README.md

-# SEOPulse - Statamic Addon
+# SEOChecker - Statamic Addon

-Welcome to SEOPulse, your professional companion for SEO and Performance insights directly within your Statamic site.
+Welcome to SEOChecker, your professional companion for SEO and Performance insights directly within your Statamic site.

 ## Overview

-Elevate your website's SEO and user experience with SEOPulse.
+Elevate your website's SEO and user experience with SEOChecker.
 This Statamic addon streamlines the process of auditing your web pages, delivering a suite of checks to ensure your content and meta elements adhere to best practices and are optimized for visibility and performance.

 ### Features:

-- **SEO Analysis**: Dive deep into your metatags as SEOPulse illuminates actionable SEO insights and recommendations.
+- **SEO Analysis**: Dive deep into your metatags as SEOChecker illuminates actionable SEO insights and recommendations.

 - **Content Checks**: Evaluate a range of content features including heading usage, image alt check, mixed content issues, content length checks, and external/internal links.